Chapter 26 : 25- The International Confederation of Wizards

 “Well that’s not too bad.”
 Abraham said to the room in general.
 “If each Ministry puts in about twenty Aurors each, we’d have an army of around eight hundred strong.
 We’d outnumber them just under three to one.”

 “Well as appealing as that sounds, Abraham.”
 The Italian Minister said.
-“I’m afraid not all Ministries have the Aurors to spare.
-I mean, we don’t know how many more groups Selwyn has employed.
-How do we know he hasn’t contacted Naldo Rosario and his Gold Hounds or that beast Meng Jour or God knows who else to act against us?
+“I’m afraid not all Ministries have the Aurors to spare and we don’t know how many more groups Selwyn might have employed.
+How do we know he hasn’t contacted Naldo Rosario and his Gold Hounds or that beast Meng Jour or Merlin knows who else to act against us?
 We need our Aurors to defend our own Ministries not to go around hunting down an enemy we still know little about.”

-While snorts of laughter burst through some of those around the table, there was a murmur of agreement as to what Mulvenna had said that Harry did not like this one and was glad when McGonagall hushed the noise.
+While snorts of laughter burst through some of those around the table, there was a murmur of agreement as to what Mulvenna had said that Harry did not like and was glad when McGonagall hushed the noise.